Even floors that look clean can hide germs and bacteria from common spillages, soil debris from outside, pet messes, and several other sources.

 How to clean and disinfect hardwood floors

-Hardwood floors are typically made from wood products and thus require the utilization of specific products and tools to ensure that you do not damage your floors or end up leaving some harmful micro bacteria
+Hardwood floors are typically made from wood products and require the utilization of specific products and tools to ensure that you do not damage your floors or end up leaving some harmful micro bacteria behind.

-These are tools and materials required:
+These are the tools and materials required:

 - Broom with soft bristles